dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 -----------------------------
 This protocol should be followed before a tablet is taken out into the field when set up fresh.

-* Start fully charged, plug into charger to lengthen screen timeout
+* Start fully charged.
 * Language: English / Australia
-* Check out some info to get started: select all
+* Check out some info to get started: select EULA, privacy policy, leave diagnostic and marketing off.
 * Wifi: do not use DBCA's Wongi, use guest.dbca.wa.gov.au.
 * Checking for updates: wait out.
 * Copy apps and data: don't.
 * Sign into a work-only Google account - all tablets handed out from turtle program are linked to wa.turtles@gmail.com.
   If you are not Florian Mayer, use your own work-only Google account.
-* Google assistant: no thanks
+* Google assistant: More > No thanks
 * Google services: untick "help improve..." options.
 Keep "Back up apps etc" and "Location services" option.
 * Skip screen lock.
-* Skip creating a Lenovo/Samsung account.
-The "Start using your new device" button is hidden under the keyboard.
-Press "Back" to minimize keyboard.
+* Skip creating a vendor (Samsung) account.
+Finish.
 * Update Android apps if prompted and address any notifications.
+* Let the system ste itself up, this can take a few minutes.

+Home screen:

+* Delete all widgets from the home screen.
+* Make the task bar contain: Camera, Google Photos, Google Play Store, Settings.
+Delete others shortcuts.

+App settings:

+* Camera: Open app, enable location tags, so that all photos are geo-referenced with the coordinates they were taken at.
+This turns the camera into a generic data collection form (image, time, location).
+* Google Photos: open app, settings, auto-backup all photos in "high quality" (about 2MP) to Google Photos.
+* Google Play: Install ODK Collect.
+Add ODK Collect shortcut to home screen top left.
+* Settings > Software update > Download and install.
+Repeat until updated to latest.
+This step can take a while.

 Device settings: